Skip to main content

 Inspiration

-In this article, you will find an overview of the recommended competence for each terrain class, along with key concepts you need to understand before travelling off marked routes in winter.
+In this article, you will find an overview of the recommended competence for each terrain class, along with key concepts you need to understand before touring marked routes in winter.

 Also read: Avoid avalanches on summit hikes